burlingtoncodeacademy-students/portfolio-dmpruitt/README.md

 Please run npm install in both the main directory and inside the client directory to bring in all of the necessary dependencies

+This is just a shell of this "optional" assignment that I intend on completing, resubmitting, and posting online.